Get,

 1. Prebiotics

-Prebiotics are a type of fibre that acts as a ”food source” for gut microbes.
-They induce the growth or activity of beneficial microorganisms such as bacteria and fungi, thereby improving gut health.
+Prebiotics are the nutrients in certain food items that act as a “food source” for gut microbes.
+They induce the growth or activity of beneficial bacteria such as Bifidobacteria and Lactobacilli, thereby improving gut health.
+Examples include carbohydrates such as fructo-oligosaccharides (FOS) and galacto-oligosaccharides3

 2. Probiotic Supplements